Scrapjack-Studios/slayer/docs/CONTRIBUTING.md

 [Godot's official GDScript Style guide](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_styleguide.html)

 I'm not going to pretend that I've been following this so far, but we should try to work towards making our code follow it.
+Follow everything except for the part about using tabs instead of spaces.